If London Were Syria

 If London Were Syria, titled on YouTube Most Shocking Second a Day Video, is a 93-second charity commercial, created by Don't Panic London for Save The Children UK, marking the third anniversary of the outbreak of the Syrian Civil War.
 It features a young British girl experiencing the effects of a hypothetical civil war on the streets of London.
 Everything depicted in the video was based on the factual accounts of children in Syria.
 The video's purpose is to depict the lives of children growing up surrounded by war, in order to bring attention to young people caught up in the Syrian Civil War.

-The video was shot over the course of two days, and combines the second-a-day and photo-a-day video formats, featuring a young girl's life as it progresses from normal to complete chaos in the course of a year.
+The video was shot over two days, and combines the second-a-day and photo-a-day video formats, featuring a young girl's life as it progresses from normal to complete chaos in a year.

 Plot

-The video features a young British girl experiencing the effects of a hypothetical civil war on the streets of London, by showing a second a day of her life for several days over the span of a year, from one birthday anniversary of hers to the next.
+The video features a young British girl experiencing the effects of a hypothetical civil war on the streets of London, by showing a second per day of her life for several days over a year, from one birthday anniversary of hers to the next.

 In the opening scene, the girl is at her birthday party, with her parents and friends near her, and a cake with candles in front of her.
 She is asked to make a wish.
-Throughout the early part of advert, she continues to live an ordinary life with loving family and friends.
+Throughout the early part of the advert, she continues to live an ordinary life with loving family and friends.
 Two disjointed scenes early in the ad present the phrase "ready or not...here it comes" as said by the girl's father.
 The following scenes then hint at unrest shown via TV news reports, radio broadcasts, and newspaper headlines in the background.
-Eventually the Dawn of Civil War becomes more impenitent as military jets fly by and more news about unrest becomes apparent.
+Eventually, the Dawn of Civil War becomes more impenitent as military jets fly by and more news about unrest becomes apparent.
 Soon the war draws closer as the family is forced to leave their homes and an air strike almost hits the girl.
 They flee again by car and then by foot scrounging for food in bushes.
 By the end of the video, she has lost her father while running with her mother away from rebel forces shooting nearby.
-On her next birthday, she is seen at a military hospitals bed and is again presented by her mum with a cake and a candle and asked to make a wish albeit a much smaller cake and on a tin plate with only 1 candle.
+On her next birthday, she is seen at a military hospital bed and is again presented by her mum with a cake and a candle and asked to make a wish albeit a much smaller cake and on a tin plate with only 1 candle.
 The video ends with the line "Just because it isn't happening here doesn't mean it isn't happening."
 It is revealed at the end that the video is based on true stories of what children living through the Syrian Civil War experienced, and highlights the work of Save the Children to improve the lives of children in Syria and around the world.